David L. Hoggan: Der erzwungene Krieg

-One of Hoggan's leading detractors was the historian Hans Rothfels, the director of the Institute for Contemporary History, who used the journal of the Institute, the Vierteljahrshefte für Zeitgeschichte to attack Hoggan and his work, which Rothfels saw as sub-standard pseudo-history attempting to masquerade as serious scholarship.
+One of Hoggan's leading detractors was the historian Hans Rothfels, the director of the Institute for Contemporary History, who used the journal of the institute, the Vierteljahrshefte für Zeitgeschichte to attack Hoggan and his work, which Rothfels saw as sub-standard pseudo-history attempting to masquerade as serious scholarship.
 In a lengthy letter to the editor of the American Historical Review in 1964, Rothfels exposed the Nazi background of Hoggan's patrons.
 Another leading critic was the U.S. historian Gerhard Weinberg, who wrote a harsh book review in the October 1962 edition of the American Historical Review.
-Weinberg noted that Hoggan's method involved taking of all Hitler's "peace speeches" at face value, and ignored evidence in favor of German intentions for aggression, such as the Hossbach Memorandum.
-Moreover, Weinberg noted that Hoggan often rearranged events in a chronology to support his thesis, such as placing the Polish rejection of the German demand for the return of the Free City of Danzig (modern Gdańsk, Poland) to the Reich in October 1938 in 1939, thereby giving a false impression that the Polish refusal to consider changing the status of Danzig was due to British pressure.
-Finally, Weinberg noted that Hoggan had appeared to engage in forgery by manufacturing documents and attributing statements that were not found in documents in the archives.
-As an example, Weinberg noted during a meeting between Neville Chamberlain and Adam von Trott zu Solz in June 1939, Hoggan had Chamberlain saying that the British guarantee of Polish independence given in March 1939 "did not please him personally at all.
-He thereby gave the impression that Halifax was solely responsible for British policy".
-As Weinberg noted, what Chamberlain actually said in response to criticism from Trott zu Solz of the Polish guarantee was: "Do you [Trott zu Solz] believe that I undertook these commitments gladly?
-Hitler forced me into them!"
-In response, Barnes and Hoggan wrote a series of letters attempting to rebut Weinberg's arguments, who in his turn wrote letters replying to and rebutting the arguments of Hoggan and Barnes.
-The exchanges between Hoggan and Barnes on one side and Weinberg on the other became increasingly rancorous and vitriolic to such an extent that in October 1963 the editors of the American Historical Review announced that they would cease publishing letters relating to Hoggan's book in the interest of decorum.
+Weinberg stated that Hoggan's method involved taking of all Hitler's "peace speeches" at face value, and ignored evidence in favor of German intentions for aggression, such as the Hossbach Memorandum.
+Weinberg also stated that Hoggan often rearranged events in a chronology to support his thesis, such as placing the Polish rejection of the German demand for the return of the Free City of Danzig (modern Gdańsk, Poland) to the Reich in 1939 (it was in October 1938), thereby giving a false impression that the Polish refusal to consider changing the status of Danzig was due to British pressure.
+On this point, Weinberg noted that Hoggan's account of a meeting between Neville Chamberlain and Adam von Trott zu Solz in June 1939 had Chamberlain saying that the British guarantee of Polish independence given in March 1939 "did not please him personally at all" and that Hoggan "thereby gave the impression that Halifax was solely responsible for British policy".
+As Weinberg noted, what Chamberlain actually said, in response to Trott zu Solz's criticism of the Polish guarantee, was: "Do you believe that I undertook these commitments gladly?
+Hitler forced me into them!".
+More generally, Weinberg stated that Hoggan had appeared to engage in forgery by manufacturing documents and attributing statements that were not found in documents in the archives.
+Barnes and Hoggan responded with a series of letters, to which Weinberg replied.
+The exchange became increasingly rancorous and vitriolic; in October 1963 the editors of the American Historical Review announced that in the interest of decorum they would cease publishing letters relating to Hoggan's book.